tcatm/MoU/FreifunkMemorandumofUnderstanding_en.md

   * we log neither connection information, nor data in transit
   * we do not save personally identifiable data except the one explicitly provided by operators to facilitate network maintenance, such as contact information and geographical coordinates

-It follows that a Freifunk network ends where the Internet or any private network (e.g. a home network) begins.
+It follows that a Freifunk network is distinct from other networks at its boundaries (e.g. a home network or the Internet).
 Traffic entering such networks is not Freifunk traffic.
-Node operators can, however, decide whether they would like to provide Internet access, be it for the participants of the mesh network or for the public.
-When doing so, it is important that Freifunk should not be perceived as a "provider of free-of-charge Internet access".
+Communities or node operators can, however, decide to establish peerings with other networks at the Freifunk network's boundaries to participate in larger networks.
+This may even include transit.
+When doing so, it is important not to degrade Freifunk to a mere access network.

 ### Goals of Freifunk